 Circa 1975, and the scene between Arindam and Biresh turned out to be a reality for Uttam Kumar.
-It is widely believed that while taking an early morning stroll down the Maidan on 5 August, a routine that Uttam would follow every day, he was an eyewitness to the encounter killing of poet and Naxal leader Saroj Dutta.
+It is widely believed that while taking an early morning stroll down the Maidan on 5 August, a routine that Uttam followed every day, he was an eyewitness to the encounter killing of poet and Naxal leader Saroj Dutta.
 The incident left Uttam Kumar traumatised and he even left the city for two months.
-Naxal activists criticised Uttam for being an ‘escapist’.
+Naxal activists dubbed him as an ‘escapist’.

 It was no secret that political parties always wanted to cash in on Uttam Kumar’s unmatched popularity.
 But he consciously stayed away from active politics and never showed any interest to join any party.
 While it is widely believed that Uttam Kumar was a Congress sympathiser, he never supported the party’s polices in entirety.

 The Naxal leader’s killing seemed to have upset Uttam.
 It was a turbulent time in West Bengal politics and extra-judicial killings were rampant.
 The actor’s star status may have prevented him to talk about the incident.